hkicko/CubeCell-GPS-Helium-Mapper/README.md

 - Enabled the built in function for storing the network parameters after susccessful join, so it does not need to re-join next time after reboot
 - Added Battery Level display on some screens
 - Improved movement detection
+- Menu mode - short press on the USR button displays a menu, another short press cycles through the options, long press activates the current option
+- Screen off mode, activated from the menu - attempt to improve battery life
+- Increase/decrease moving update rate from the menu
+- Display battery voltage instead of percent by default, option to switch back to percent from the menu

 This device is used for mapping the Helium networks LoRaWAN coverage.
 The initial settings are - send every 5 seconds while moving, every minute when stopped.